thymikee/jest-preset-angular/README.md

 ### The animation trigger "transformMenu" has failed

-JSDOM missing transform property when using Angular Material, there is a workaround for it.
+The currenly used JSDOM version handles this, but older versions used before v7 of this preset was missing transform property.
+To patch it for Angular Material, use this workaround.

 Add this to your `jestGlobalMocks` file